Terry Funk: World Championship Wrestling (1989–1990)

 In May 1989, Funk debuted in World Championship Wrestling, defeating Eddie Guerrero on an episode of World Championship Wrestling.
 Later that month, at WrestleWar '89: Music City Showdown, Funk was one of three judges for the main event between NWA World Heavyweight Champion Ric Flair and Ricky Steamboat.
 After Flair won the match, Funk challenged him to a title match.
 Flair refused, saying that Funk was "spending time in Hollywood" instead of focusing on wrestling.
 Funk then attacked Flair, piledriving him on a ringside table and putting him out of action.
-This put the champion, Flair, out of action.
 Funk went on to join Gary Hart's J-Tex Corporation.
 At Clash of the Champions VII: Guts and Glory, Funk lost to number one contender Ricky Steamboat by disqualification after hitting him with a microphone, solidifying his villainous persona.

 Flair returned to action at the Great American Bash in July 1989 where he accepted Funk's challenge.
 Flair won the match by reversing a small package into one of his own, but shortly after was attacked by Gary Hart and The Great Muta.
 Sting came to aid Flair and the two brawled with Funk and Muta to close the show.
-At Clash of the Champions VIII in September 1989, Flair and Sting defeated Muta and Dick Slater.
+At Clash of the Champions VIII: Fall Brawl '89 in September 1989, Flair and Sting defeated Muta and Dick Slater.
 After the match, Funk used a plastic shopping bag to suffocate Flair.
 At Halloween Havoc in October 1989, Funk (who entered the ring to Ennio Morricone's "Man With a Harmonica") and The Great Muta lost to Flair and Sting in a Thunderdome match.
-The feud then culminated in an "I Quit" match between Funk and Flair at Clash of the Champions IX in November 1989, which Funk lost after yelling "Yes, I quit!" after Flair put on the figure four leglock.
+The feud then culminated in an "I Quit" match between Funk and Flair at Clash of the Champions IX: New York Knockout in November 1989, which Funk lost after yelling "Yes, I quit!" after Flair put on the figure four leglock.
 After losing, Funk shook Flair's hand, and was attacked by Gary Hart's stable.
 This match received a 5-star rating from Dave Meltzer.

 Soon after he became a color commentator and the host of his own segment, Funk's Grill, on NWA Power Hour where a tuxedo-clad Funk would amiably interview the top stars of WCW, both face and heel.
 This did not last long and he left soon after for the USWA.